sass-eyeglass/node-sass-utils/README.md

 This package provides helpers for working with the Sass values that `node-sass` passes to javascript functions that are exposed as sass functions.

+Because the `dart-sass` (aka `sass` on npm) implementation mostly adheres to the `node-sass` implementation, this package has been tested to work with both.

 ## Basic Usage

 ```js